Waterboy1602/Addarr/README.md

 - Translated in English (US), Dutch (Belgium), Spanish (Spain), Italian (Italy), Portuguese (Portugal), Polish (Poland), German (Germany) and French (France)
 - Command to give an overview of all the other commands

+> [!IMPORTANT]
+> Addarr only works with Sonarr V4, because of some breaking API changes between V3 and V4.

 ## COMMANDS

 These are the default commands: